 This game (and its numerous versions) provide examples of:

 - A Cappella: You don't need real instruments to make a song in Incredibox.

 - All There in the Script: None of the characters' names are mentioned in-game, but their names are revealed in the game's internal data.

-- Art Evolution: The Original (aka Everything), the prototype version of Incredibox which was made in Adobe Flash, has stiffer character animation, and the singers look noticabely different than the ones in Alpha.
+- Art Evolution: The Original (aka Everything), the prototype version of Incredibox which was made in Adobe Flash, has stiffer character animation, and the singers look noticeably different than the ones in Alpha.

 - Bilingual Bonus: The voices and bonuses in the versions Brazil and Jeevan all sing in Brazilian Portuguese and Hindi respectively, which make sense since those versions are inspired by Brazilian and Indian culture.
 However, translations for these can be found here and here.

-- Deliberately Monochrome: Played straight with version 1 (Alpha), in which all of the singers are black and white with no colors distingusishing the beats, effects, melodies and voices.
+- Deliberately Monochrome: Played straight with Alpha and Little Miss, in which all of the singers are black and white with no colors distinguishing the beats, effects, melodies and voices.
 Subverted with the other versions, though, in which the blank Incredimen remain monochrome while the outfits are colored.

 - Reality Has No Subtitles: No in-game translations are provided for the Portuguese and Hindi lyrics present in Brazil and Jeevan.

 - The Love features two helmets clearly based off of the Daft Punk duo Guy-Manuel and Thomas.
 Fitting, since it's a French house based version.